violethue/CIS3344/README.md

 # CIS3344: Client-side scripting for the Web
-(Note: The rest moved to a private repo for the class) This repository is for assignments, labs, projects, and class activities for CIS3344.
+(Note: The rest moved to a private organization for the class) This repository is for assignments, labs, projects, and class activities for CIS3344.